bharurn/mimicpy/README.md

 md.run(em_mdp) # minimize system

 qm = mimicpy.prepare.QM() # QM prepare handle
-qm.add('resname is ICT and mol is Protein_chain_A') # add ligand ICT chain A to the QM region cpmd_inp = qm.getInp() # get the CPMD input file for a MiMiC run cpmd_inp.cpmd.molecular__dynamics__cp = '' # set the Car-Parrinello option ON in the input script
+qm.add('resname is ICT and id < 13085') # add ligand ICT to the QM region cpmd_inp = qm.getInp() # get the CPMD input file for a MiMiC run cpmd_inp.cpmd.molecular__dynamics__cp = '' # set the Car-Parrinello option ON in the input script

 mimic = mimicpy.simulate.MiMiC.continuefrom(qm) # MiMiC simulation handle
 mimic.run(cpmd_inp) # run a MiMiC simulation using the above cpmd script
 ```
 For more details and options please refer to the docs before implementing MiMiCPy for your research.

-Especially useful features include support for running on a remote server and executing jobs with Slurm.
+## References
+[1] J. Chem.
+Theory Comput.
+2019, 15, 6, 3810–3823